-We need creation of a maintenance fund that would be used to maintain telescopes and microscopes in good working order.
-We also need money to pay a contractor to help with setup and maintence of our Augmented Reality Sandboxes.
+We need to create a maintenance fund that would be used to maintain telescopes and microscopes in good working order.
+We also need money to pay a contractor to help with setup and maintenance of our Augmented Reality Sandboxes.

-dditional funds are needed to cover vehicle expenses and to augment student casting and future field trips. costs for
+Additional funds are needed to cover vehicle expenses and to augment student costs for existing and future field trips.